CAT Department

 • Using creativity and imagination, pupils design and make products that solve real and relevant problems.

-• Develop technical and practical expertise to solve real world problems
+• Develop technical and practical expertise to solve real world problems.

-• Students learn how to take risks, becoming resourceful, innovative and enterprising
+• Students learn how to take risks, becoming resourceful, innovative and enterprising.

 Creative Arts and Technology (Design Technology, Food Technology, Textiles Technology and Art & Design) at the Khalsa Academy Wolverhampton is a very successful faculty, which is forward thinking in its delivery from key stage 3 to 5.
 We have high expectations of all our students and lead by example.
 Creative Arts and Technology is delivered through a consistent and co-ordinated approach.